 European Christmas markets can put you in the festive spirit while experiencing some of Europe’s most historic holiday traditions.
 Here are the must-see Christmas markets in Europe.

 Address: St. Stephen’s Basilica in Budapest, Hungary

-Budapest, Hungary is home to one of the most magical Christmas markets in Europe.
+Budapest, Hungary, is home to one of Europe’s most magical Christmas markets.
 The Advent Feast and Christmas Fair is an iconic Christmas celebration that begins in November and runs through January.

 Visitors can enjoy mulled wine and gingerbread as they wander the stalls of various Hungarian vendors, browsing through unique handmade gifts, including crafted ceramics, designer hats and scarves, and Christmas tree decorations.
 You’ll find vendors selling jewelry, art, wine, leather goods, nutcrackers, and much more.

-Make sure to bring your appetite, as Budapests’s Christmas market has many delicious food options!
-From classic fair food to gourmet specialties, you’ll get a taste of the best Hungarian food around at this Christmas market.
-From roasted chestnuts and trumpet cake to pizza pies and gastro pub food stalls, there’s something for every taste bud.
+Bring your appetite, as Budapest’s Christmas market has many delicious food options!
+From classic fair food to gourmet specialties, you’ll taste the best Hungarian food at this Christmas market.
+From roasted chestnuts and trumpet cake to pizza and gastro-pub food stalls, there’s something for every taste bud.

 If you are hanging around town for a few days, be sure to explore Budapest as best you can.
 Take an evening sightseeing cruise around the Danube River.
 Embark on a Hungarian wine tasting tour.
-Enjoy stunning sights and restful nights and a convenient location at Hotel Clark Budapest, which is within close walking distance of St. Stephen’s Basilica.
+Enjoy stunning sights, restful nights, and a convenient location at Hotel Clark Budapest, within close walking distance of St. Stephen’s Basilica.